NaghamDakwar/LanguageSimilarityProject/README.md

 The similarity indices are calculated:

--For each individual answer (there are 6 responses per participant).
--And again for the entire concatenated text (all 6 answers combined).
+- For each individual answer (there are 6 responses per participant), and again for the entire concatenated text (all 6 answers combined).

-Each of these indices is compared to **Null Distribution**, built by generating 10,000 samples of random fake couples to evaluate significance.
+- Each of these indices is compared to **Null Distribution**, built by generating 10,000 samples of random fake couples to evaluate significance.

-Additionally, for each similarity index, **Pearosn correlation** is computed with **4 questionnaire scores** and measuring relationship satisfaction.
+- Additionally, for each similarity index, **Pearson correlation** is computed with **4 questionnaire scores** and measuring relationship satisfaction.

 ## File Overview